LED Lighting Saves Britain’s National Art Treasures

 However, concerns were voiced that the ultra-violet (UV) rays emitted both by the sun and by the high-powered tungsten lamps the gallery used, were causing damage to the culturally and financially irreplaceable works of art, and a new system of LED lighting was duly installed.

 The Gallery claimed that it was the first institution in the world to use LED lights, together with a revolutionary system that automatically adjusts external roof-light blinds according to the level and the beam angle of sunlight.
-The system now ensures that only diffused light permeates the galleries through roof-light glazing that filters out all of the harmful UV light.
+The system now ensures that only diffused light permeates the galleries.
+This light can only come through the roof glazing that filters out all of the harmful UV light.

-Unlike conventional halogen, tungsten and general incandescent bulbs, LED light doesn't contain any UV element, which makes it better for fragile artwork AND for your skin!
+Unlike conventional halogen, tungsten and general incandescent bulbs, LED light doesn't contain any UV element.
+This makes it much better for fragile artwork AND for your skin!

 State-of-the-ART Dimmable LEDs!

-The new LED lighting system comes on gradually to augment the natural sunlight as and when it’s required, replacing the old system that was known to distract visitors by switching suddenly on and off.
-This was made possible, because LED lights can be dimmed with no alteration to their colour temperature, a massive advantage over the old tungsten lamps the gallery previously used.
+The new LED lighting system comes on gradually to augment the natural sunlight as and when it’s required.
+It'll be replacing the old system that was known to distract visitors by switching suddenly on and off.
+This was made possible, because LED lights can be dimmed with no alteration to their colour temperature.
+This is a massive advantage over the old tungsten lamps the gallery previously used.

-The National Gallery had long been exploring ways to improve the quality, ease of control and efficiency of its picture lighting systems, however, advances in LED technology made them perfect both for general lighting in the home, as well as for specialised applications such as this.
+The National Gallery had long been exploring ways to improve the quality, ease of control and efficiency of its picture lighting systems.
+However, advances in LED technology made them perfect both for lighting in the home, as well as for specialised applications.

-Trials of the new lighting system were undertaken in specially selected rooms within the institution, leading to a gallery-wide adoption of the system just two years later.
+Trials of the new lighting system were undertaken in specially selected rooms within the institution.
+This then lead to a gallery-wide adoption of the system just two years later.

 Better For the Environment!

-The new LED lighting didn’t just improve the public’s overall enjoyment of the stunning collection, it also served to substantially reduce the building's carbon emissions by 400 tonnes each year thereafter!
+The new LED lighting improved the public’s overall enjoyment of the stunning collection.
+But it also served to substantially reduce the building's carbon emissions by 400 tonnes each year thereafter!

 Not only does the LED lighting diminish the Gallery’s environmental impact, the energy-efficient, low-maintenance system also reduces the Gallery’s lighting energy-consumption by 85%.

-The Gallery asserts that the new LEDs’ lifespan is 25 times longer than that of the tungsten lamps it replaced, which has led (excuse the pun) to a significant reduction in replacements and maintenance expenditure.
+The Gallery asserts that the new LEDs’ lifespan is 25 times longer than that of the tungsten lamps it replaced.
+This has led (excuse the pun) to a significant reduction in replacements and maintenance expenditure.

 Reap the Rewards of LED Lighting!

-But it isn’t just eminent British institutions that can benefit by replacing their lighting system with LEDs, because you can, too!
+But it isn’t just eminent British institutions that can benefit by replacing their lighting system with LEDs.
+You can, too!

 Don't Delay - Call Us Today!

-If you’d like to speak with a member of our customer service team about switching to LED lighting, please don’t hesitate to give us a call on 0800 999 7797 or send an e-mail enquiry to: firstname.lastname@example.org
+If you’d like to speak with a member of our customer service team about switching to LED lighting, please don’t hesitate to get in touch.
+You can give us a call on 0800 999 7797.
+Or, you can send us an e-mail enquiry to: email@example.com.

 * - Figure based on usage of 8-hours a day, calculated using average UK tariff, June 2017.